kobotoolbox/docs/source/add_logo.md

-# Adding a Custom Logo to Your Form
+# Adding a Custom Logo

 Adding a custom logo to the top of your form is a simple process and primarily follows the same steps as [adding media content to your forms](media.md).